 - Clothes shopping

-Based on the above average bill estimations for a 2 person household you can expect to pay at least £1277.92 per month not including the personal bills you may already pay.
+Based on the above average bill estimations for a 2 person household, you can expect to pay around £1,325 per month (not including the personal bills you may already pay).